 - Next, decide if you need to replace the power cord.
 Inspect the cable and look for signs of damage like cuts or wiring exposure.
 If you spot any, it’s time to switch to a new one.

 - After checking the cord’s condition, you must inspect the connection between the Ridgid Oscillating Sander and the cable.
 Tighten the loose links to prevent power problems.

 - If you decide to replace your Ridgid power cable, consult the product manual for proper specifications.
 Don’t force a different component because it can be dangerous,

 4. Power Switch Issues

 Your Ridgid Oscillating Sander won’t run if you have a faulty power switch.
 If it appears worn out or loose, chances are it’s interrupting the power from flowing to your sander.
 Here are easy solutions to get the sanding machine running again.

 - One of the reasons why the power switch won’t respond is when the electrical source isn’t doing its job.
-Our experts suggest plugging the sander into different outlets to rule out this issue.
+Most experts suggest plugging the sander into different outlets to rule out this issue.
 If the switch works after this, there is no need to execute other solutions.

 - Next, inspect the power switch closer and look for any damage, like wear and tear.
 If it does, you must change it to a newer one.

 - Another method is to test the switch with a multimeter.
 The reading from it will determine if the terminals are working correctly.

 - You must ensure the power switch you buy is compatible with the Ridgid Oscillating Sander.